Fault-Resilience of Dissipative Processes for Quantum Computing: Dissipative Quantum Eigensolver for Stabiliser-Encoded Hamiltonians

 Another desideratum for fermion-to-qubit mappings is that local fermionic operators are mapped to local spin operators and this locality requirement ensures the resulting stabiliser-encoded Hamiltonians are geometrically local.
 We will therefore focus first on geometrically local stabiliser-encoded Hamiltonians and later discuss to what extent the results can be extended to other classes Hamiltonians.

 In Section \ref{subsec:AGSPconvergence}, we develop a version of the DQE algorithm adapted to preparing ground states of stabiliser-encoded Hamiltonians.
 We first show that it has the necessary ground space convergence properties in the ideal, noiseless scenario.
 Then in Section~\ref{subsec:faultresilience}, we prove that this algorithm inherits additional fault-resilience ``for free'' from the stabiliser structure, as compared to the original DQE algorithm, under circuit-level depolarizing noise.
+We primarily analyze the accuracy of the final state as opposed to the algorithm run time, which is exponential in the worst case scenario like the general DQE algorithm (though the DQE algorithm often succeeds in finding the ground state quickly in practice).